 Curbing your the enthusiasm for a bit before using a new product, and testing it on a small inconspicuous patch of skin (doing what is called a patch test), can help you avoid unnecessary skin reactions.

 Skin reactions and allergies are possible even with natural products or ingredients.
 For example, if you are allergic to coconut, then you will also be allergic to any ingredients that might be derived from coconut.
-So, it’s important to understand what ingredients you are putting on your skin.
-While Manuka Biotic® create gentle and effective natural skincare products, free from toxins, fragrances, and irritants, we recommend that new customers test a small patch of skin with our products before they introduce them into their daily skincare regime.
+In other words, it’s important to understand what ingredients you are putting on your skin.
+While Manuka Biotic create gentle and effective natural skincare products, free from toxins, fragrances, and irritants.
+Above all, we recommend that new customers test a small patch of skin with our products before they introduce them into their daily skincare regime.

-Many customers with sensitive skin and/or skin conditions like eczema, dermatitis, psoriasis, and rosacea have an impaired skin barrier that increases their susceptibility to skin allergies and irritants, requiring their skin care products to be natural and toxin free.
+Many customers with sensitive skin and/or skin conditions like eczema, dermatitis, psoriasis, and rosacea have an impaired skin barrier.
+As a result, this increases their susceptibility to skin allergies and irritants, requiring their skin care products to be natural and toxin free.

-Taking the time to try a new product on a patch of skin ensures that a new product suits sensitive skin, and means that if a reaction were to develop, you would be able to pinpoint it specifically to that product.
+Therefore, taking the time to try a new product on a patch of skin ensures that a new product suits sensitive skin.
+Most impotently, it means that if a reaction were to develop, you would be able to pinpoint it specifically to that product.

 Testing a small patch of skin is a way of determining if a product that comes in contact with the skin will cause inflammation, known as contact dermatitis.
-Again, if you have a history of being sensitive to products applied to the skin or eye area, it is essential that you perform a patch test before commencing use of any new skincare product.
+Again, if you have a history of being sensitive to products applied to the skin or eye area.
+It’s imperative, that you perform a patch test before commencing use of any new skincare product.

 The easiest and most widely used method for testing the skin for a reaction is to do a patch test.